VSA – How to Apply it Like a Professional Trader

 If you are starting to get confused at this point, hang tight as I will illustrate it with real world examples shortly.

-Before you continue, it is recommended to read up on trading volume in this article if you need a refresher or are a newer trader.
+Before you continue, it is recommended to read up on trading volume in this article if you need a refresher.

-Before I show you the visual examples of volume spread analysis I want to explain the two strategies.
+Before I show you the visual examples of VSA I want to explain the two strategies.

 - No demand on up bars